-- ‘Black Cat’ sources its beans from Brazil, Columbia for the roast.
+- ‘Black Cat’ sources its beans from Brazil and Columbia for the roast.

-- After you make the order, the company roasts to deliver you fresh beans.
-Fresh roasting keeps the beans’ condition fresh and fit for espresso shots.
+- After you make the order, the company roasts your beans.
+Fresh roasting keeps the beans’ condition high quality and fit for espresso shots.

 - These beans aren’t for you if you prefer a darker roast and an even darker coffee.
-It won’t be as strong as your average inorganic coffee that’s caffeinated artificially.
+Also, it won’t be as strong as your average inorganic coffee that’s caffeinated artificially.

 - The freshness can highly depend on your distributor/seller.
 Intelligentsia’s freshness is debatable.
 In comparison, some true BLACK CAT’s lovers defend their ‘roast after order’ policy.
 Others complain about its stale taste.

-Cafe Don Pablo is your hand-picked coffee, prepared in small batches to serve fresh beans.
+Cafe Don Pablo is hand-picked coffee prepared in small batches to serve fresh beans.

 Pablo sources the beans from Colombia, Guatemala, and Brazil.
 These locations provide you three distinctive coffee characteristics.

-Cafe Don Pablo also gives health benefits by optimizing the bean’s acidity.
+Cafe Don Pablo also gives you health benefits by optimizing the bean’s acidity.

 Cafe Don Pablo has a bold taste of coffee, caramel, and chocolate.
 They cultivate their coffee beans and manage one million coffee trees in South America under a shared certified program.

-- It’s fresh as a daisy.
-Every batch is handled with care, removing low-quality, damaged beans in the process.
+- Every batch is handled with care, removing low-quality, damaged beans in the process.

 - If you have a sweet tooth, this coffee has a distinct caramelized sweetness.
-I don’t normally like a sweet coffee bean but this was really good.
+Normally I’m not too fond of sweet coffee beans, but this was really good.

 - All organic.

 - The coffee isn’t the strongest in the market.
-People who prefer a bold, darker coffee might not enjoy the taste of these beans.
+As a result, people who prefer bold, darker coffee might not enjoy the taste of these beans.